tomhub/cdisc-proxy/README.md

 - [CDISC](https://www.cdisc.org/) - For providing the clinical data standards and API
 - [Valkey](https://valkey.io/) - High-performance key-value store
 - Go Community - For excellent tools and libraries
+- Microsoft Copilot GPT-5 - for implementation of the idea
 ---

 ## 📞 Support